UrbanLinks/AssetManagement/docs/AM Steps/Risk.md

 To compile these scores into a single consequence score, a weighted sum of scores should be calculated.
 The weights should be defined by the organization based on the importance of specific criteria, as well as the overall importance of each consequence category, i.e. economic, social and environmental.
 This weighting can be defined through internal stakeholder surveys.
 One common approach for doing this is the Analytical Hierarhcy Process [(AHP)](https://www.sciencedirect.com/science/article/abs/pii/037722179090057I).

 For simplicity in this example, let's assume equal weights among criteria and categories.
-In that case, for the asset shown in the table above, the overall consequence score would be 52.22.
+In that case, for the asset shown in the table above, the overall **consequence score** would be **52.22**.
 To calculated the final risk score, the consequence score would then be multiplied by the probability of failure score.
 Note that the probability of failure scores and consequence of failure scores should always be defined in the same ranges.

 ## Management Strategies